wso2/docs-ob-toolkit-berlin/en/docs/try-out/account-information-service-flow.md

         enable = true
         ```

-- Given below is a sample payload, when the TPP is requesting for a recurring consent that allows invoking the account
+- Given below is a sample payload:
-details only 4 times a day.
-The TPP can re-invoke the endpoint after the throttle out period has elapsed.

     ```json
     {